-The district is committed to providing an orderly, respectful environment that is conducive to learning.
+The District is committed to providing a safe, orderly, respectful environment that is conducive to teaching and learning.
 To create and maintain this kind of environment, it is necessary to regulate public conduct on school property and at school functions.
 For the purposes of this section of the West Seneca Schools Code of Conduct, public shall mean all persons when on school property or attending a school function, including students, teachers, district personnel, and visitors.
 The purpose of this West Seneca Schools Code of Conduct is to maintain public order and prevent abuse of the rights of others.